-Compliance with performance criteria for a moderate bush fire hazard level will be achieved as a precaution, focussing on the key areas of development location, vehicular access, water supply, siting of development and design of development.
-Performance criteria for these elements will be achieved through adoption of recommended acceptable solutions in accordance with PFBFP Guidelines.
+Compliance with performance criteria for a 'Moderate' bush fire hazard level will be achieved for the proposed development, focussing on the key areas of development location, vehicular access, water supply, siting of development and design of development.
+Performance criteria will be achieved through adoption of recommended acceptable solutions outlined in PFBFP Guidelines.

-Table 3 Bush fire hazard levels and performance criteria
+Table 3: Bush fire hazard levels and performance criteria